sanctuarysneakers/sanctuary-web/README.md

 # sole_steal
-A web-app used for finding the lowest possible price on high-end clothing items.
+An application designed for clients to efficiently find the best possible deal for any high-end clothing item they could desire.

+### THE MISSION